TrainWeb.org Facebook Page

 Map: Ba 35 J 11 Topographic Maps

-Trains of the Northern Central, by 1900 effectively a division of the Pennsylvania Railroad, reached Orangeville from the north and west via what is now part of Amtrak's Northeast Corridor.
-Amtrak engine 2014 is about to pass the NC's now-disused Canton route, the start of which is marked by wider-than-usual separation between catenary poles near photo center, right of the tracks.
+Trains of Northern Central, by 1900 effectively a division of Pennsylvania Railroad, reached Orangeville from the north and west via what is now part of Amtrak's Northeast Corridor.
+Amtrak engine 2014 is about to pass NC's now-disused route to B&SP and Canton.
+That starting location is remembered by wider-than-usual separation between catenary poles near photo center, right of the tracks.

 Haven Street